 An ACEND-accredited CPD combines all the necessary coursework and a minimum of 1000 hours of supervised practice experience that is required for eligibility to write the national registration examination for dietitians, which is administered by the Commission on Dietetic Registration (CDR).
-Graduates of a CPD can earn either a bachelor's or graduate degree.
+Graduates of a CPD can earn either a bachelor's or a graduate degree.

 Upon successful completion of a graduate-level CPD, graduates are eligible to sit for the RDN credentialing exam.
-No internship is required, as the 1000 required practice hours are completed during the program.
+No internship is required, as the minimum 1000 required practice hours are completed during the program.
 Graduates of a bachelor's level CPD would need to complete a master's degree before becoming eligible to sit for the RDN credentialing exam.

 WSU has a graduate-level CPD so graduates of our program are immediately eligible to take the RDN credentialing exam without further education or internship.
 The WSU CPD requires 1032 hours of supervised practice.

 - Didactic Program in Dietetics (DPD) PLUS Dietetic Internship (DI)

 An ACEND-accredited DPD provides the required coursework leading to a bachelor's or graduate degree, depending on the specific program.
-Graduates of a DPD must then complete 1000 hours of practice in an ACEND-accredited DI to establish the eligibility to write the national registration exam for dietitians, which is administered by the Commission on Dietetic Registration.
+Graduates of a DPD must then complete a minimum of 1000 hours of practice in an ACEND-accredited DI to establish eligibility to write the national registration exam for dietitians, which is administered by the Commission on Dietetic Registration.
 An undergraduate DPD can be completed in four years, and DIs typically run from 8 to 24 months depending on their specific requirements.
 Graduates of a bachelor's level DPD would need to complete a master's degree before becoming eligible to sit for the RD credentialing exam.

 - After your program: Writing the exam and licensure